top of page

 For team events, athletes from C Group can form a team, from B group can form a team, and A Group can form a team.

-For Club days at Muriwai, if a child is better suited to the age group above or below, this can be accommodated on the day.
+For Club days at Muriwai, if a child is better suited to the age group below, this can be accommodated on the day.

 Swimming Abilities and Expectations